Spotted handfish: Habitat

-The spotted handfish It is a benthic fish usually found at depths of 5 m to 10 m, with overall sightings varying from a minimum of 2 m to a maximum of 5 m deep.
+The spotted handfish is a benthic fish usually found at depths of 5 m to 10 m, with overall sightings varying from a minimum of 2 m to a maximum of 5 m deep.

 It chooses habitats based on the microhabitat features.
 It tends to prefer complex habitats with features such as depressions and ripple formations filled with shells to avoid predators.

 Reproduction

 The species spawns sometime during September and October.
 Females lay a number of eggs varying from 80 to 250 eggs on a variety of vertical objects, including sea grasses, sponges, macrophytic algae, polychaete worm tubes, and stalked ascidians.
 The eggs are large in diameter measuring approximately 3–4 mm.
 Handfish have a short pelagic larval period; their eggs hatch after 7–8 weeks as fully formed juveniles (6–7 mm SL).

+B. hirsutus will select its desired habitat when breeding season occurs.
+Due to the low movement range of the B. hirsutus from its chosen habitat, encountering other B. hirsutus becomes rare and lessens the probability of mating.
+This leads to potential risks of alleles effects on the populations due to low reproduction.
+Some B. hirsutus are also forced to increase effort in finding a mate due to the low movement range.

 Diet

-Little is known regarding their diet, but they have been reported to prey on small shellfish, shrimp, and polychaete worms in the wild.
+Little is known regarding their diet, but they have been known to prey on small shellfish, shrimp, and polychaete worms in the wild.
 When captive in aquaria, spotted handfish eat mysid shrimp, amphipods, and small live fish.
 Newly hatched handfish have been observed to do quite well on a diet of small amphipods.